React Image Sizes Attribute for Fast eCommerce

 Background: Loading to Large Images

 Let’s say that you have implemented responsive images by leveraging the awesome srcset attribute.
 However, after measuring the frontend performance of your website, you discover that the responsive images are performing poorly.
-They seem to be loading in a far too big resolution that they should.
+They seem to be loading in a far larger resolution than they should.
 What is happening?

 Browser Source Resolution